rcos/observatory-new/docs/README.md

 for technical decesions.

-[deploying.md](./deploying.md) talks about how to deploy this project to a server as well as the current server setup.
+[deploying.md](./deploying.md) talks about how to deploy this project to a server as well as the current server setup. **This is for deploying to a server, not a developer machine**

-[emergency.md](./emergency.md) contains information on what to do when something goes *very* wrong.
+[emergency.md](./emergency.md) contains information on what to do when something goes _very_ wrong.